lcdm-uiuc/info490-fa15/Week3/lesson2.md

 # Week 3 Lesson 2 #
 ## Python: Functions ##

-In this lesson you will learn about how to call Python, as well as how to create your own functions.
-Additionally, you will learn some fundamental concepts that you should implement in the functions that you
-define: generalization and encapsulation.
+In this lesson you will learn about how to call built-in Python functions, as well as how to create your own functions.
+Additionally, you will learn some fundamental concepts that you should implement in the functions that you define: generalization and encapsulation.

 ###Objectives ###